 Interest rates are sensitive to numerous factors outside of the Group's control, including, but not limited to, government and central bank monetary policy in the jurisdictions in which the Group operates.

-For example, in response to high inflation, central banks around the world, including the ECB, have gradually tightened their monetary policies in recent months, with the ECB raising its benchmark deposit rate by 50 basis points to 3% in March 2023 and ECB officials have since hinted at further rate increases later in the year.
+For example, in response to high inflation, central banks around the world, including the ECB, have gradually tightened their monetary policies in recent years.
 Any further increase in interest rates could have an adverse effect on the Group's business, prospects, financial condition and results of operations.